-Jake Walker is a partner who focuses primarily on federal securities litigation throughout the country.
+Jake Walker is a partner with offices in Boston and the Bay Area who focuses primarily on federal securities litigation throughout the country.
 He has been named a “Rising Star” in securities litigation since 2016 by Super Lawyers.

 Among other cases, Jake is actively litigating on behalf of investors against Nikola (D. Ariz.) related to the company’s misrepresentations about its electric truck business; Immunomedics, Inc. (D. N.J.) related to the company’s misrepresentations about FDA inspections of its drug manufacturing facilities; and Lyft, Inc. (N.D.
 Cal.) arising out of its 2019 initial public offering.